Chancellor's Merit Award

 be formally admitted without condition (students will not be reviewed until they have been granted full admission status).

-To be eligible for this award, transfer students must meet the following:
+To be eligible for this award, out-of-state fee-paying transfer students must meet the following:

-Transfer from a U.S. college outside the state of Indiana with at least 26 transferable credit hours, and
+Transfer from a U.S. college with at least 26 transferable credit hours, and

 Have earned a minimum cumulative 3.0 GPA in previous collegiate coursework.